Church Growth

 Book Review—Charting the Course: How to Navigate the Legal Side of a Church Plant

 In his first book, Tim Beltz guides the church planter on a profound yet simple journey to establish a new church—both legally and above reproach.
-Charting the Course is a practical and relevant guide [...]
+Charting the Course is a practical and relevant guide to [...]

 Chapelstreet Church Motivates Good Neighboring